ietf-scitt/use-cases/scitt-components/one-or-many-instances.md

   - Instances of SCITT alongside the existing package managers/distribution points
 - Private instances, for companies to manage their internal development
 - How SCITT information is promoted across instances, and maintained as a constant stream of updates
-- Public and Private networks
+- Public anonymous access
-- Public and restricted access
+- Public authenticated access
+- Private authenticated access